 Legacy configuration schemas remain supported but are no longer recommended.

-As of `v0.7.0`, the internal WebSocket RPC system will be officially deprecated.
+The internal WebSocket RPC system is officially deprecated.

 :::

-As of v0.7.0, the internal WebSocket RPC system will be officially deprecated.
+The internal WebSocket RPC system is officially deprecated.

-Callouts support the full spectrum of Markdown, allowing you to embed buttons and code blocks within the alert.
+Callouts support full Markdown.
+Embed code blocks and buttons directly within the alert.

 Use the preserve flag to maintain build files during dev sessions: